mir-group/phoebe/doc/sphinx/source/tutorials/thermalCondOfMetals.rst

 This is no small task, as the calculation requires the input files from both the phonon-phonon and electron-phonon calculations.
 Before starting, we ask that you follow the tutorials for :ref:`phononTransport` (steps 1-3) and :ref:`elPhTransport` (steps 1-7), using the input files `here <phoebe site>`_ for copper.

 While we note that these tutorial files will result in unconverged calculations, they will serve the purpose of this example.
-Both sets of calculations need to be converged as described in their respective tutorials for real use.
+Both sets of calculations need to be converged as described in their respective tutorials for production.

 To begin, we will require these input files from each of the coupling calculations: